marcomep/duplicate-finder/README.md

 # duplicate-finder
 **duplicate-finder** is simple command line tool to find duplicate files and remove them.

-## Manual
+## Installation

 ### Download application

 #### Method 1: download binaries for Linux

-The easiest way to obtain duplicate-finder tool is to download the binaries or Linux (all modern distros and versions are supported.
+On Linux the easiest way to obtain duplicate-finder tool is to download the binaries (all modern distros and versions are supported.

 - For Linux you can download the last version [here](https://duckduckgo.com)